maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

  - Vary headers are added for non-CORS requests on CORS endpoints

 These changes introduce an `AbstractHandlerMapping#hasCorsConfigurationSource` method (in both Spring MVC and WebFlux) in order to be able to check CORS endpoints efficiently.
 When upgrading to Spring Framework 5.2, handler mapping extending `AbstractHandlerMapping` and supporting CORS should override `hasCorsConfigurationSource` with their custom logic.

+#### Use of Path Extensions Deprecated in Spring MVC

+Config options for suffix pattern matching in `RequestMappingHandlerMapping` have been deprecated, and likewise config options to resolve acceptable media types from the extension of a request path in `ContentNegotiationManagerFactoryBean` have also been deprecated.
+This is aligned with defaults in Spring Boot auto configuration and Spring WebFlux does not offer such options.
+See [gh-24179](https://github.com/spring-projects/spring-framework/issues/24179) and related issues for details and further plans towards 5.3.

 ### Testing